 Creating child safe organisations is a key component of the Victorian Government’s response to the report of the Parliamentary Inquiry into the Handling of Child Abuse by Religious and other Non-Government Organisations (Betrayal of Trust Inquiry).
 This work is focused on strengthening organisations’ approaches to preventing and responding to child abuse.

-The Department of Health and Human Services (DHHS) is leading the implementation of these two recommendations.
-For further information on other initiatives related to the Betrayal of Trust Inquiry, please visit the Department of Justice and Regulation website (external site).
+For further information about the Betrayal of Trust Inquiry response, please visit the Department of Justice and Regulation website (external site).

 Child safe standards

 The Child Safe Standards are compulsory minimum standards that apply to organisations that provide services for children in order to help protect children from all forms of abuse.

 Further information on the Child Safe Standards, including a range of advice, resources and templates and information on the scope of the Child Safe Standards is available from the Child Safe Standards web page of the Commission for Children and Young People.